norvig/paip-lisp/docs/chapter11.md

 ```

 Now we need a way of adding a new clause.
-The work is split up into the macro `<-`, which provides the user interface, and a function, add-clause, that does the work.
+The work is split up into the macro `<-`, which provides the user interface, and a function, `add-clause`, that does the work.
 It is worth defining a macro to add clauses because in effect we are defining a new language: Prolog-In-Lisp.
 This language has only two syntactic constructs: the `<-` macro to add clauses, and the `?-` macro to make queries.